dpgaspar/Flask-AppBuilder/docs/security.rst

 Note that this is for AUTH_DB, so if you're using:

-- AUTH_DB override userdbmodelview
+:AUTH_DB: Override userdbmodelview
-- AUTH_LDAP override userldapmodelview
+:AUTH_LDAP: Override userldapmodelview
-- AUTH_REMOTE_USER override userremoteusermodelview
+:AUTH_REMOTE_USER: Override userremoteusermodelview
-- AUTH_OID override useroidmodelview
+:AUTH_OID: Override useroidmodelview

 Finally (as shown on the previous example) tell F.A.B. to use your SecurityManager class, so when initializing **AppBuilder** (on __init__.py)::